sveetch/djangotribune/README.rst

 result in saving the content as a new message.

 name
-    This allow anonymous users to display a custom name instead of their *User-Agent* in messages.
+    This allows anonymous users to display a custom name instead of their *User-Agent* in messages.

-    Name saving is made by a special cookie, so if the user lose or delete his cookie, he lose his custom name.
+    Name saving is made by a special cookie, so if the user loses or deletes his cookie, he loses his custom name.

     Add new ua : ::